rebleo/programming4artists/README.md

 ## MEDIUM: Programming 4 Artists, Spring 2018
 ### Spring 2018 | January 31 - May 23 | City College DIAP

 This class is an introduction to the fundamentals of computer programming using web-based interactive tools.
 Students will learn the basics of JavaScript and HTML through the P5.js framework.
-Students will be asked to consider how computation relates to the history of the (recorded) arts and how to augment or contextualize their own creative practice in relation to emerging media(s).

 ##### About
 * B2050-2080 || Wednesdays 2:00 pm - 4:50pm || Room XX